 Marc took up guitar years earlier as a teenager, but his involvement in music grew later in life after moving back to his home town Deep River where, like many communities in the Ottawa Valley, live music was abundant.
 It was from this spirit that Marc’s songwriting and folk music act emerged.

 From influences such as John Prine, Neal Young, Dave Gunning, David Francey, among other artists, Marc’s songwriting speaks to a range of life experiences; love, loss, decisions, struggle.
 In some songs, Marc pays tribute to the heritage of the Ottawa Valley; settlement along the Opeongo Road in the late 1800’s (Stone Fences) and the earlier travels of the coureur des bois accessing the lands of north via the Ottawa River (la Riviere).
-About 20 songs have been written and more are on the way.
-Marc's debut album, The River, was released in February 2019.
+About 40 songs have been written and more are on the way.
+Marc's debut album, The River, was released in February 2019, and a second album is planned for 2021.

 Marc takes pride in being a member of SOCAN, the Society of Composers, Authors and Music Publishers of Canada, as well as Folk Music Ontario (FMO).